Quillen cohomology of enriched operads: Introduction

-We are now summarizing our main results with respect to some historical backgrounds.
 Suppose we are given a sufficiently nice base category $\cS$ (cf. Conventions \ref{convention}).
 As the starting point, we extend a result of \cite{YonatanCotangent}, which we now recall.
-Let $\C \in \Cat(\cS)$ be a fibrant $\cS$-enriched category.
-Denote by $\Cat_C(\cS)$ the category of $\cS$-enriched categories with objects in $C := \Ob(\C)$ and by $\BMod(\C)$ the category of $\C$\textbf{-bimodules}.
+Let $\C \in \Cat(\cS)$ be an $\cS$-enriched category. {We} denote by $\Cat_C(\cS)$ the category of $\cS$-enriched categories {that admit $C := \Ob(\C)$ as the fixed set of objects, and denote} by $\BMod(\C)$ the category of $\C$\textbf{-bimodules}.
 There is a sequence of the obvious Quillen adjunctions

-\begin{thm} (Y. Harpaz, M. Prasma and J. Nuiten \cite{YonatanCotangent}) The above sequence induces a sequence of Quillen equivalences connecting the associated tangent categories:
+\begin{thm} (Y. Harpaz, J. Nuiten and M. Prasma \cite{YonatanCotangent}) The above sequence induces a sequence of Quillen equivalences connecting the associated tangent categories:

 \end{thm}